MicrosoftDocs/ef-core-for-beginners/notes/1-getting-started/script.md

 >
 > In this video, we're going to get started with Entity Framework Core, which is a toolset that makes it easy to store your .NET objects in a variety of databases without writing much (or any) database code.
 EF Core allows you to use a variety of databases, such as SQL Server, SQLite, Cosmos DB, and Postgres, just to name a few.

-Here's an entity digram describing the entities we're going to persist to our database.
+Here's an entity diagram describing the entities we're going to persist to our database.
 These entities support a pizza delivery website, ContosoPizza.
 As you can see, a Customer can place one or more Orders.
 Each Order contains 1 or more OrderDetails, and each OrderDetail contains a Product and quantity.

 > Let's dive in!